 B) "FIG. 1 illustrates a general configuration of an automatic warehouse using a platform of this invention.
 A shelf device 1 includes a lot of wide storage shelves 2 and a lot of narrow storage shelves 3.
 A column 5 to be moved in a lateral direction 4 is arranged at the front of the shelf device 1.
 The column 5 includes the platform 7 to be moved in a vertical direction 6.
-The platform 7 moves vertically and laterally along front surfaces of the storage shelves 2 and 3, reads a mark on the shelf device 1 or the column 5 to stop at a position corresponding to a desired storage shelf, and carries a container 8 or 9 into/out of the storage shelf.
-The container 8 is a wide container to be stored in the wide storage shelf 2, while the container 9 is a narrow container to be stored in the narrow storage shelf 3." (p.
-41.10-p.
-51.3)
+The platform 7 moves vertically and laterally along front surfaces of the storage shelves 2 and 3, reads a mark on the shelf device 1 or the column 5 to stop in a position corresponding to a desired storage shelf, and carries a container 8 or 9 into/out of the storage shelf.
+The container 8 is a wide container to be stored in the wide storage shelf 3." (p.

+4 l.10-p.
+5 l.
+3)